 The kitchen is great.
 Really functional for such a small (but well-thought-out) space.

 The little details have been considered, like where to fit your suitcases:

 As well as offering a cube of all kinds of plugs for a multitude of appliances and accessories.
 One miss on this box…why no USB ports?

 To top it all off the room rate includes breakfast.
 A hot, fresh breakfast!
 Not industrial waffles burnt in a toaster or pastries from a plastic bag.
 No, their breakfast is real food.
 Like a choice of several fresh squeezed juices.
-Fresh yogurts and yogurt shakes and several hot selections.
+Fresh yogurts and yogurt shake and several hot selections.
 I ate an egg white sandwich on a whole wheat English muffin and it was delectable.

 This location is only 15-20 minutes from the strip.
 You can stay here and play there.
-It is a gorgeous, hotel with all the amenities of home and work and pleasing to the eye.
+It is a gorgeous, hotel with all the amenities of home and work and is pleasing to the eye.
 I loved it and will definitely be staying again.